MSGuy01/Java-Yahtzee-Two/README.md

 # Java Yahtzee Two
 This is a Yahtzee game created with Java.
 It is an updates version of my old Java Yahtzee game.
-Here are some of the updates in this version:
-# Updates
--GUI
--Multiplayer and singleplayer version
--Better UI
--Cleaner code
--Instructions and credits page
+In this version, you can play multiplayer with up to four players, or play against a computer player.